dollpreetkaur/Voice_shopping_assistant/README.md

 # Voice_command_shopping_assistant
 Voice Command Shopping Assistant is an NLP-based application that allows users to manage shopping lists using natural language commands.
 It identifies intent, extracts items, provides smart suggestions, auto-categorizes products, and updates lists in real time using a Streamlit interface.

-# 🎤 Voice NLP Shopping Assistant
-A browser-based Voice Command Shopping Assistant built using NLP and Streamlit.
-This application allows users to manage their shopping list using natural language voice or text commands.
-The system interprets user intent, extracts items and quantities, provides smart suggestions, and auto-categorizes products.

 ---
 ##  Features
 - Voice-based commands using browser microphone